First (Lindsay Lohan song): Critical reception

 Stylus Magazine called the song and the second ("Nobody 'Til You") track "promising", while criticizing the other songs on the album.

 Chart performance

 "First" failed to chart on the US Billboard Hot 100 or the Bubbling Under Hot 100 Singles chart.
-It was, however, successful in many other countries.
-The single charted within the top-ten in Taiwan and Indonesia.
-The single charted at number 31 in Australia, just missing out by one spot on the ARIA Charts.

-It also charted at number 41 in Switzerland and at number 74 in Germany.
+The single charted at number 31 in Australia, number 41 in Switzerland, and at number 74 in Germany.

 Music video

 The accompanying music video for "First" began shooting in May 2005, after Lohan had recently bleached her auburn hair blonde.
 The music video was directed by Jake Nava, who directed her previous singles "Rumors" and "Over".
 The music video takes place in a garage-like arena in the middle of a race.
 Lohan and her band sing the song from a stage right next to the track, while clips from Herbie: Fully Loaded play.
 Lohan also sings and dances beside Herbie, the anthropomorphic Volkswagen Beetle.

 Live performance

 Lohan performed "First" at KIIS-FM 102.7 Wango Tango event in 2005.
 She also performed "Speak", the album's title track.